 Action:

 At the beginning of a case, the parent’s lawyer should develop a timeline that reflects projected deadlines and important dates and a calendar system to remember the dates.
-The timeline should specify what actions the lawyer and parent will need to take and dates by which they will be completed.
-The lawyer and the parent should know when important dates will occur and should be focused on accomplishing the objectives in the case plan in a timely way.
-The lawyer should provide the parent with a timeline, outlining known and prospective court dates, service appointments, deadlines and critical points of lawyer and parent contact.
-The lawyer should record federal and state law deadlines in the case timeline.
+The timeline should specify what actions the parent’s lawyer and parent client will need to take and dates by which they will be completed.
+The parent’s lawyer and parent client should know when important dates will occur and should be focused on accomplishing the objectives in the case plan in a timely way.
+The parent’s lawyer should provide the parent client with a timeline, outlining known and prospective court dates, service appointments, deadlines and critical points of lawyer and parent contact.
+The parent’s lawyer should record federal and state law deadlines in the case timeline.

 Commentary: